 Free Press Action Fund conceived this historic bill, which Gov. Phil Murphy is expected to sign into law in the coming weeks.

-The bill is backed by 14 state lawmakers — including the Democratic leaders of both legislative houses — and thousands of residents who have participated in public forums, submitted ideas on how to better inform their communities, and lobbied their representatives.
+The bill has drawn widespread support from thousands of residents who have participated in public forums, submitted ideas on how to better inform their communities, and lobbied their representatives.

-And if you’re wondering what this bill would actually do, keep reading to find out more.
+And if you’re wondering what it will actually do, keep reading to find out more.